dconnet/AgilityBook/Readme.txt

 =========================================
    It works, no additional notes.

-   Xerces: The binaries (lib/dll) that are currently checked in the source control are for Xerces 2.2.
-(Linked to dll)
+   Xerces: The binaries that are currently checked in source control are for Xerces 2.2.
+     bin/VC7/Debug/xerces-c_2_2_0D.dll
+     lib/VC7/xerces-c_2D.lib
+     bin/VC7/Release/xerces-c_2_2_0.dll
+     lib/VC7/xerces-c_2.lib

 Microsoft Visual Studio .NET 2005 (VC8)
 =======================================
    It works, no additional notes.

-   Xerces: The binaries (lib) that are currently checked in the source control are for Xerces 2.7.
-(Linked to static library)
+   Xerces: The binaries are NOT currently checked in source control due to their size.
+We are now using Xerces 2.7.
+     lib/VC8/Xerces-c_static_2.lib  (58.9M)
+     lib/VC8/Xerces-c_static_2D.lib (63.9M)

+If you want a pre-compiled version of xerces, contact me directly and I can get you a zip file of all the source.
+For Xerces2.7, the file is 56.8M and includes binaries for both VC7.1 and VC8 for both the DLLs and StaticLib (both compilers).